 Importance of plant-microbe interfaces

-Often plant-microbe interactions can benefit plant health and productivity by 1) affecting nutrient uptake and growth allocation, 2) influencing plant hormone signaling, 3) inducing catabolism of toxic compounds, and/or 4) conferring resistance to pathogens.
-In both natural and engineered systems, plants and microbes function together to determine responses of terrestrial ecosystems to climate change, influence global fluxes of carbon cycling, and offer potential as renewable, carbon neutral or negative, alternative energy sources.
+The beneficial association of plants and microbes exemplifies a complex, multiorganismal system that is shaped by the participating organisms and the environmental forces acting on them.
+Often these plant-microbe interactions can benefit plant productivity and performance by, for example, (1) affecting nutrient uptake and growth allocation, (2) influencing plant hormone signaling, (3) inducing catabolism of toxic compounds, and (4) conferring resistance to pathogens.
+In both natural and engineered systems, plants and microbes function collectively to determine the responses of terrestrial ecosystems to global changes as well as to offer potential as dedicated feedstocks in a renewable, carbon-neutral economy.